Ovarian, Fallopian Tube, and Primary Peritoneal Cancer Prevention (PDQ®)

 - Cancer prevention clinical trials are used to study ways to prevent cancer.

-- New ways to prevent ovarian cancer are being studied in clinical trials.
+- New ways to prevent ovarian, fallopian tube, and primary peritoneal cancer are being studied in clinical trials.

 Avoiding risk factors and increasing protective factors may help prevent cancer.